Project: "Stories from Ruapekapeka"

 A documentary made by Great Southern Television for RNZ and Maori TV with funding from NZ on Air.
 This documentary describes the most infamous and first major armed conflict between Maori warriors of the Ngāpuhi tribe and the British colonial forces in the far north of the country in 1845.
 BurningFish Productions modeled and animated soldiers and Maori people and populated the scenes.
 I was also in charge of the visual effects, like explosions, smoke, fire and battle debris.

 Here are some of the design sketches for the character models that I created and used for the final animations.
-Below you’ll see some clips of the characters in action that were modeled, based on theses sketches.
+Below you’ll see some clips of the characters in action that I then created as low poly models, based on theses sketches.

 I used a couple of standardised animations to evaluate the quality of our models.

 This warrior is animated with the same movement as the British soldier on the same HDR lighting stage.
 This made it easier to compare the quality of the models.

 For the Maori woman a different test animation was used because she was wearing a long frock and I needed to check if the mesh was cleanly deforming.
 Women and children were living with the warriors at the Pa site and were also actively involved in the fighting.
 So the “martial” pose is quite adequate here in this context.